LEMON: Learning 3D Human-Object Interaction Relation from 2D Images: Conclusion

 \section{Conclusion}

-\quad We propose leveraging both counterparts of the HOI to jointly anticipate human contact, object affordance, and human-object spatial relation in 3D space.
+We propose leveraging both counterparts of the HOI to jointly anticipate human contact, object affordance, and human-object spatial relation in 3D space.
 It holds the potential to drive embodied intelligence to learn from interactions and assist the interaction modeling in graphics.
 With the provided dataset 3DIR containing paired HOI data and multiple annotations, we train LEMON, a novel model that harnesses the interaction intention and geometric correlation between humans and objects to capture the affinity, eliminating interaction uncertainties and anticipating plausible interaction elements.
 Extensive experiments demonstrate the effectiveness and superiority of LEMON.
-We believe this work offers fresh insights and could contribute to future research on human-object interaction understanding.
+We believe this work offers fresh insights and paves a new way for 3D human-object interaction understanding.

-\textbf{Future Work.} LEMON currently learns 3D HOI relation from visual clues, while humans possess the ability to comprehend interactions from multiple signals, \eg, text and audio.
-To empower machines to handle such an ability, a feasible direction is to leverage the knowledge from multi-modal methods \cite{girdhar2023imagebind, radford2021learning, zhang2022pointclip}.
-Aligning different modalities and learning the interaction relation from multiple sources.
+\textbf{Limitations and Future Work.} In the current formulation, LEMON needs the pre-inferred human mesh as input.
+In the future, we plan to integrate HMR into the entire framework, freeing input constraints required for inference, and taking 3D interaction elements to improve the accuracy of HMR.
+Plus, another interesting direction is to leverage multi-modal methods \cite{girdhar2023imagebind, zhang2022pointclip}, boosting the interaction relation understanding from other sources \eg, text, audio.

+\textbf{Acknowledgments}.
+This work is supported by the National Natural Science Foundation of China (NSFC) under Grants 62225207 and 62306295.